The planning for the assault against the Prison of Torment went as one would expect.

 The assault, as you might expect, went far too well.

-The Alliance and the Horde pushed right through the weakened side entrance gates, and once inside, we swept over the main entrance like locusts on a fresh crop.
-The agents and minions that served Queen Azshara fled in every direction as our combined forces of the Horde and Alliance survivors fought and battered through each new fortification.
+The military pushed right through the weakened side entrance gates, and once inside, we swept over the main entrance like locusts on a fresh crop.
+The agents and minions that served the prisoner here fled in every direction as our combined forces fought and battered through each new fortification.
 We were strong in numbers, stronger than I had realized, and that gave me some hope.

 It also made me suspicious.